freeCodeCamp/freeCodeCamp/guide/english/java/variables/index.md

 3. Instance Variable:
 It is declared inside a class but not in a specific method body.

+You can find out more in the sections linked below.
+## Rules for naming Variable

+ -> All variable names must begin with a letter of the alphabet, an underscore, or ( _ ), or a dollar sign ($).
+The convention is to always use a letter of the alphabet.
+The dollar sign and the underscore are discouraged.

+ -> After the first initial letter, variable names may also contain letters and the digits 0 to 9.
+No spaces or special characters are allowed.

+ -> The name can be of any length, but don't get carried away.
+Remember that you will have to type this name.

+ -> Uppercase characters are distinct from lowercase characters.
+Using ALL uppercase letters are primarily used to identify constant variables.
+Remember that variable names are case-sensitive.

+ -> You cannot use a java keyword (reserved word) for a variable name.

 ## Other Resources
 * <a href='https://guide.freecodecamp.org/java/data-types' target='_blank' rel='nofollow'>Data Types</a>
 * <a href='https://guide.freecodecamp.org/java/classes-and-objects' target='_blank' rel='nofollow'>Classes and Objects</a>